namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 3/17/25
+- Will be debugging to see where the root cause is

 ### 3/14/25
-- Had to rewrite the entire story with more information Jess got for me
-- Hoping to start looking into the data and the codeflow
+- Continued working on NC-205

 ### 3/13/25
 - Mostly was in meetings all day